Thursday, February 28, 2013

 Well, if they took the politics out of sports, we wouldn't have such issues at the high school level.

-Spring training for major league baseball started this week, but if you follow the New York tabloids, it seems they're more interested in who isn't in Florida, and that would be Yankee 3B-turned-pariah Alex Rodriguez, remaining in cold, snowy NYC to rehab in surgically repaired hip.
+Spring training for major league baseball started this week, but if you follow the New York tabloids, it seems they're more interested in who isn't in Florida, and that would be Yankee 3B-turned-pariah Alex Rodriguez, remaining in cold, snowy NYC to rehab his surgically repaired hip.
 La-de-freakin'-dah.
 Meanwhile, retired slugger Mike Piazza is back in the news, not for being denied entry into the Hall of Fame last month, but for the fact he's written a book, and has to defend himself against the predictable insinuation that maybe, just maybe he took PED's.
 He says he didn't.
 The HOF voters seemed to throw him under the bus with their decision not to vote him in just yet.
 Who do you believe?

 Monday, February 11, 2013